Access Azure Resources Securely Without Managing Secrets

 Deploying Kestra

-Before we deploy Kestra, we need to modify the values.yaml of the helm chart using some of the information above.
+Before deploying Kestra, modify the values.yaml of the Helm chart using the information above.

 Configure Secrets Manager